wucke13/cetus2-know-how/README.md

 Let `h` be the bed leveling height at the middle of the bed and `f` be the desired first layer height, then `Z offset` should be `f-h`.

+The super slicer config shipped in this repo assumes that you fix the generated GCODE using the `fix-gcode.awk` script before you put it on the printer.

 # Interesting Commands